uvarc/rc-learning/content/notes/git-intro/index.md

 **5. Create a new file**

 GitHub provides a file editor in the browser.
-We're going to make use of that here to demonstrate some of the basic concepts of version control ... but **nb** that editing files this way is not a typical workflow, especially if you're storing versions of your code locally (on your computer) and remotely (on GitHub).
+We're going to make use of that here to demonstrate some basic concepts of version control ... but **nb** that editing files this way is not a typical workflow, especially if you're storing versions of your code locally (on your computer) and remotely (on GitHub).
 More on that later ...

 ```
 smpl <- rnorm(1000)